Danu-12/FirstcClub-Category-Clubhouse-Performance-Analysis/README.md

 Low-fat products contribute **65% of total platform orders** across all tiers.The demand for healthier alternatives is not confined to metro markets but is visible across Tier 1, Tier 2, and Tier 3 cities.

-**Small Supermarkets** are the leading format across all tiers, demonstrating strong and consistent order performance.Grocery-type clubhouses perform relatively better in Tier 1 cities compared to Tier 3; however, when compared directly to supermarket formats, grocery clubhouses underperform overall.
+**Small Supermarkets** are the leading type across all tiers, demonstrating strong and consistent order performance.Grocery-type clubhouses perform relatively better in Tier 1 cities compared to Tier 3; however, when compared directly to supermarket types, grocery clubhouses underperform overall.
 Notably, two grocery-type clubhouses — **OUT010 and OUT019** — emerge as the weakest-performing location.

 ---